 Small and Mighty: The Black Urban Gardeners and Farmers of Pittsburgh Co-op

-The Pittsburgh Foundation has awarded a Small and Mighty grant of $16,500 to The Black Urban Gardeners and Farmers of Pittsburgh Co-op (BUGS).
-The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 this year to 22 local nonprofit organizations with budgets of less than $600,000.
+The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle has, as of Dec.
+2019, awarded $1.25 million to nonprofit organizations with budgets of less than $600,000.